 Shortcomings:

-This is something in between the first two options.
-Engaging a built-up remote team, a customer gets themselves a bunch of temporary employees.
-They source not all the specialists a remote team has but only those who they actually need, with an opportunity to involve someone they don’t need first, on a later stage.
+This is somewhere in between the first two methods.
+By attracting a dedicated team of remote back-end developers to the project, you get a bunch of temporary freelance employees.
+Not necessarily all the specialists at once but only those who you actually need, with an opportunity of later attracting someone who wasn’t needed at the first stage.
 A third-party team only comprises verified and practised back-end developers.
 Moreover, they have some experience in working together, so there is no risk of sabotage.

 Benefits:

-Relying on the salaries of employees may be inconsistent with what you will actually pay.
-Everything depends on the required experience or qualification.
-Recruitment managers usually group candidates by experience in years.
-However, developers prefer division into junior, middle, senior, and lead developers.
-These are levels that reflect skills, technology stack, and the ability to work independently.
-If you combine all these approaches, you will see the following:
+To complete the picture, employers should know the salaries that other companies are willing to pay full-time employees.
+They vary significantly depending on the required experience or level.
+Recruiters divide candidates the old-fashioned way — by experience in years.
+Devs themselves prefer division into junior, middle, senior, and lead developers.
+These are levels that correspond to a set of skills, technology stack, as well as the ability to work independently.
+If you combine all of these approaches, you will get the following:

 Level | Average annual salary (London) | Average annual salary (other cities & towns) |